MicrosoftDocs/fabric-docs/docs/data-engineering/create-and-use-environment.md

 ms.search.for: Create and use Environment
 ---

-# Environment 101: create, configure and use an Environment
+# Environment 101: create, configure and use an environment

-This tutorial gives you an overview of creating, configuring and using an Environment.
+This tutorial gives you an overview of creating, configuring and using an environment.

 > [!IMPORTANT]
 > The Fabric Environment is currently in PREVIEW.

-## Create an Environment
+## Create an environment

-There are multiple entry points of creating an Environment.
+There are multiple entry points of creating an environment.

-### Create an Environment from homepages, workspace view and creation hub
+### Create an environment from homepages, workspace view and creation hub

 1. **Data Engineering** homepage
-    - You can easily create an Environment through the **Environment** card under the **New** section in the Data Engineering homepage.
+    - You can easily create an environment through the **Environment** card under the **New** section in the Data Engineering homepage.

     :::image type="content" source="media\environment-introduction\env-de-card.png" alt-text="Environment card in DE homepage.":::

 2. **Data Science** homepage
-    - Similar with the DE homepage, you can easily create an Environment through the **Environment** card under the **New** section in the Data science homepage.
+    - Similar with the DE homepage, you can easily create an environment through the **Environment** card under the **New** section in the Data science homepage.

     :::image type="content" source="media\environment-introduction\env-ds-card.png" alt-text="Environment card in DS homepage.":::

 3. **Workspace** view
-    - If you are in your workspace, you can also create an  **Environment** through the **New** dropdown.
+    - If you are in your workspace, you can also create an environment through the **New** dropdown.

     :::image type="content" source="media\environment-introduction\env-ws-card.png" alt-text="Environment card in workspace view.":::